Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

     - **Swiss Chart of accounts KMU**
     - **Swiss Chart of accounts Käfer**

- > [Warning] The Chart of accounts can only be set up once and cannot be changed afterwards.
+ > [Warning] The chart of accounts can only be set up once and cannot be changed afterwards.
 Any later modifications have to be done manually on an individual customer account level.

 2. Select the appropriate option in the *Accounting system* drop-down list:
     - **German Commercial Code: P&L**